-- Ophthalmologist Evaluation – this is an evaluation of a range of eye issues that the Labrador is known to suffer with.
-For example, Progressive Retinal Atrophy is common amongst Labradors, and this is the degeneration of the retina which, over time, can cause vision loss.
-Cataracts is also quite common in Labradors.
+This is an evaluation of a range of eye issues that the Labrador is known to suffer from.
+For example, progressive retinal atrophy (PRA) is common amongst Labradors, and this is the degeneration of the retina, which, over time, can cause vision loss.
+Cataracts are also quite common in Labradors.

-- Exercise Induced Collapse DNA Test – EIC is where the dog can suffer a loss of muscular control after excessive exercise.
-In very rare cases the dog can die immediately, but normally the episode will last up to 25 minutes.
-Symptoms include dragging their limbs behind them whilst they are running to collapsing and being totally unable to move.
+EIC is where the dog can suffer a loss of muscular control after excessive exercise.
+In very rare cases, the dog can die immediately, but normally, the episode will last up to 25 minutes.
+Symptoms include dragging their limbs behind them while they are running, collapsing, and being totally unable to move.

-The best way to optimize your pup’s health is to research reputable breeders, and then when you meet them ask to see the parents and their health certificates as described above, and to see the conditions in which all the dogs are living in.
-This way you know that your pup is healthy, and he has had the best possible start in life.
+The best way to optimize your pup’s health is to research reputable breeders, and then when you meet them, ask to see the parents and their health certificates as described above and to see the conditions in which all the dogs are living.
+This way, you know that your pup is healthy and has had the best possible start in life.

-Despite being the least energetic of the two breeds, the GSD will require 3 to 4 cups of food a day, whereas the Labrador will require slightly less at 2 to 3 cups a day.
-The reason is because the GSD has a higher metabolism than the Labrador, and therefore he needs more food to keep him going.
+Despite being the least energetic of the two breeds, the GSD will require 3 to 4 cups of food daily, whereas the Labrador will require slightly less at 2 to 3 cups daily.
+The reason is that the GSD has a higher metabolism than the Labrador, so he needs more food to keep him going.

-However, the Labrador will eat whatever he can get his paws on, and he will scavenge and beg for food all day long.
-He is one of the most food orientated hungry hounds around and can easily become obese if you don’t monitor his food intake, so it’s really important that you do.
+However, the Labrador will eat whatever he can get his paws on, scavenging and begging for food all day.
+He is one of the most food-orientated hungry hounds around and can quickly become obese if you don’t monitor his food intake, so it’s really important that you do.

-The GSD has a straight medium length outer coat with a dense undercoat.
-The GSD is a heavy shedder and therefore you should brush him 2 – 3 times a week to keep his coat manageable for both him, yourself and your household.
-The Labrador is also quite a heavy shedder, not quite as much as the GSD but he should still be brushed 1 – 2 times a week to keep his fur manageable.
+The GSD has a straight, medium-length outer coat with a dense undercoat.
+The GSD is a heavy shedder, and therefore, you should brush him 2 to 3 times a week to keep his coat manageable for both him, yourself, and your household.
+The Labrador is also quite a heavy shedder, not quite as much as the GSD, but he should still be brushed 1 to 2 times a week to keep his fur manageable.

-Both of these guys should be bathed every 6 weeks, don’t wash them anymore than this otherwise you risk damaging their natural coat oils which can lead to skin problems.
-Because they both have a very dense undercoat be sure to rinse and dry them thoroughly after bathing, otherwise if they are left damp this can cause irritation to their skin.
+Both of these guys should be bathed every 6 weeks.
+Don’t wash them any more than this.
+Otherwise, you risk damaging their natural coat oils, which can lead to skin problems.
+Because they both have a very dense undercoat, be sure to rinse and dry them thoroughly after bathing.
+If they are left damp, this can cause irritation to their skin.

-If you still can’t decide between these two breeds but you are still on the hunt for your perfect canine, fear not!
-You might be interested in the GSD Labrador mixed pooch, also known as the Sheprador.
-The best of both worlds comes in this dog shape package just so you don’t have to choose between the two.
+If you still can’t decide on the best pick of Labrador vs. German Shepherd but are still on the hunt for your perfect canine, fear not.
+You might have an interest in the GSD Labrador mixed pooch, also known as the Sheprador.
+The best of both worlds comes in this dog-shaped package just so you don’t have to choose between the two.